Huawei's most important June 3 signal at SNEC 2026 was not another headline about bigger hardware.

 EMS is a supporting layerEMS and agent logic become part of the commercial moat

-This is exactly why the article belongs next to china-solar-dominance.
+This is exactly why the article belongs next to China Solar Dominance: Supply Chain Power, Profit Crisis.
 China's energy-hardware advantage is evolving from sheer manufacturing scale toward control-layer ambition.

 A Better Buyer Checklist For Huawei's SNEC Stack